pulpnesto/survivr1/README.md

 puts "This string will be red".red puts "This string will be white".white
 ```
+## Known Issues

+The coloring of output has only been tested on a **Mac/Unix** terminal.
+The output on a Windows terminal window is unknown.

 ## License

 Colorizr is distributed under the MIT license.